 Now if this was dialogue between a random person and a forensic tech, you could understand this.
 The random person might not know how luminol works.

-However if you set this scene with two forensic techs… then this dialogue because pointless.
+However, if you set this scene with two forensic techs… then this dialogue becomes pointless.
 While you may be telling the reader something, you are doing it all wrong.